 The class teacher in Kites is Miss Sadie Clayton.
 The Learning Support Assistance are Mrs Rose and Miss Wilson.

-PE days: PE kits are required to be left in school from Wednesday and Thursday.
+PE days: PE kits are required to be left in school from Tuesday to Wednesday.
 The kit consists of a white t-shirt, blue shorts and trainers / plimsolls.
 During winter months, it is suggested that children are provided with a tracksuit.
 All items of PE kit should be labelled with the child's name and class.

 Home Learning: Will be given out on a Friday to be collected the following Wednesday.